JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

             var choice = enemychoice(2)
             if (choice == 1) {
               enemymove();
-              console.log("Enemy has moved to " + enemyposition) // use when testing
             }
             else if (choice == 2) {
               enemyattack();
-              console.log("Enemy has attacked") // use when testing }
             }
+          }
           else {
             enemymove();
-            console.log("Enemy has moved to " + enemyposition) // use when testing
           }

           // check positions to update text